Posts

 Image

-Pir Panjal Range The Pir Panjal Range runs through the middle of the Kashmir valley and separates it from the rest of the Indian subcontinent.
+Pir Panjal Range The Pir Panjal Range runs through the Kashmir valley and separates it from the rest of the Indian subcontinent.
 This range is known for its lush green meadows, alpine lakes, dense forests, and snow-capped peaks.
 The Pir Panjal range is easily accessible and offers a variety of activities such as trekking, skiing, and camping.
 Alpine lakes are a unique feature of the mountainous regions around the world.
 They are often found in areas where glaciers formed thousands of years ago and have since melted, leaving behind small, pristine lakes that are surrounded by stunning scenery.
 These lakes are often referred to as "jewels of the mountains" due to their clear waters, amazing colors, and breathtaking views.
 One of the unique features of alpine lakes is their stunning colors.
 These colors are due to the presence of natural minerals and organic matter in the water.
-The location of alpine lakes is usually at high elevations, often above the tree line
+The location of alpine lakes is usually at high elevations, often above the tree line.
+They are usu